julien-jacob/wplingua/readme.txt

 If entire pages need to remain untouched, effortlessly exclude them by their URL.
 All of this can be managed with ease through our user-friendly exclusions manager.

-With wpLingua, you're always in command of what gets translated and what doesn't, ensuring your site's essence remains intact.
+With wpLingua, you're always in command of what gets translated and what doesn't, ensuring your website's essence remains intact.

 ### ⚡️ The wpLingua API ###
 The wpLingua plugin relies on our own wpLingua API, an integrated third-party service, to provide its machine translation functionality.
-The call to this Third Party Service (wpLingua API) is made when creating an API key from the plugin, during API key verification and when your site requests a new automatic translation (new texts discovered on a page web or request automatic translations from the translation edition).
+The call to this Third Party Service (wpLingua API) is made when creating an API key from the plugin, during API key verification and when your website requests a new automatic translation (new texts discovered on a page web or request automatic translations from the translation edition).
 We invite you to consult our [Terms & Conditions page](https://wplingua.com/terms-and-conditions/) for more information.

 == Installation ==